atrisovic/weather-panel.github.io/tutorial-content/content/working-with-shapefiles.md

 # Constructing weather averages within spatial units

 At this point, you probably have a gridded spatiotemporal dataset of historical weather and economic output data specific to shapefile regions.
-The next step is construct the weather measures that will correspond to each of your economic data observations.
+The next step is to construct the weather measures that will correspond to each of your economic data observations.
 To do this, you will need to construct a weighted average of the weather in each region for each timestep.

 In some cases, there are tools available that will help you do this.
 If you are using area weighting (i.e., no weighting grid) and your grid is fine enough that every region fully contains at least one cell, one tool you can use is
 [regionmask](http://www.matteodefelice.name/post/aggregating-gridded-data/).